Our Staff

 Linda Kavanagh

-Communications and Admin
+Communications and Advocacy

-Linda Kavanagh manages the communications for SWAI as well as the day-to-day admin tasks for the organisation.
+Linda Kavanagh manages the communications for SWAI as well as advocacy for the organisation.
 She has 6 years experience in communications for the Abortion Rights Campaign.
 She comments on news items, promotes attendance at events, drives readership to our website, leads and moderates conversations around sex workers rights in Ireland.
 She also comments on public events, provides annotations and recommendations for articles, responds to questions, and post facts to bust the myths around sex work.
-Her aim is to change the conversation around sex work in Ireland.

 Our Board Members